jperkin/www.perkin.org.uk/pages/pkgsrc-binary-packages-for-osx.markdown

 similar to `apt-get`.

 Currently there are nearly 9,000 up-to-date binary packages available.
-The packages are built on OSX Leopard (10.5) so that they are generic enough to run on all modern versions of OSX.
+The packages are built on OSX Snow Leopard (10.6) and linked against libraries from pkgsrc, so that they are generic enough to run on all modern versions of OSX.

 The current release is `pkgsrc-2013Q2`.